martinpercu/fastAPI-twitter-baby/README.md

 # twitter-baby

-Simple backend for a twitter usin FastAPI
+Simple backend with a twitter structure using FastAPI